JulianTsugami/JulianTsugami/README.md

 **`Software Engineer`**

 Hi, I’m Julian.
 I am a software engineer with a diverse background, being half Polish and half Japanese.
-Currently, I reside in the vibrant city of Tokyo.
-I work at Rakuten, one of Japan's leading tech companies, where I specialize as a backend engineer.
+Currently, I work at Rakuten, one of Japan's leading tech companies, where I specialize as a backend engineer.

 ---